Basal metabolic rate: Research on individual differences in BMR

-A study of 150 healthy underweight people (BMI < 18.5) living in Beijing showed they had BMRs 22% higher than expected from their body composition and this was correlated with levels of their circulating thyroid hormones.

-Differences in BMR have been observed when comparing subjects with the same lean body mass.
-In one study, when comparing individuals with the same lean body mass, the top 5% of BMRs are 1.28–1.32 times the lowest 5% BMR.
-However, this study did not account for the sex, height, fasting-state, or body fat percentage of the subjects.
+A cross-sectional study of more than 1400 subjects in Europe and the US showed that once adjusted for differences in body composition (lean and fat mass) and age, BMR has fallen over the past 35 years.
+The decline was also observed in a meta-analysis of more than 150 studies dating back to the early 1920s, translating into a decline in total energy expenditure of about 6%.

 Biochemistry

 About 70% of a human's total energy expenditure is due to the basal life processes taking place in the organs of the body (see table).
 About 20% of one's energy expenditure comes from physical activity and another 10% from thermogenesis, or digestion of food (postprandial thermogenesis).
 All of these processes require an intake of oxygen along with coenzymes to provide energy for survival (usually from macronutrients like carbohydrates, fats, and proteins) and expel carbon dioxide, due to processing by the Krebs cycle.

 For the BMR, most of the energy is consumed in maintaining fluid levels in tissues through osmoregulation, and only about one-tenth is consumed for mechanical work, such as digestion, heartbeat, and breathing.

-What enables the Krebs cycle to perform metabolic changes to fats, carbohydrates, and proteins is energy, which can be defined as the ability or capacity to do work.
-The breakdown of large molecules into smaller molecules—associated with release of energy—is catabolism.
-The building up process is termed anabolism.
-The breakdown of proteins into amino acids is an example of catabolism, while the formation of proteins from amino acids is an anabolic process.

 Exergonic reactions are energy-releasing reactions and are generally catabolic.
 Endergonic reactions require energy and include anabolic reactions and the contraction of muscle.
-Metabolism is the total of all catabolic, exergonic, anabolic, endergonic reactions.
+Metabolism is the total of all catabolic, exergonic, anabolic, and endergonic reactions.

 Adenosine triphosphate (ATP) is the intermediate molecule that drives the exergonic transfer of energy to switch to endergonic anabolic reactions used in muscle contraction.
 This is what causes muscles to work which can require a breakdown, and also to build in the rest period, which occurs during the strengthening phase associated with muscular contraction.
 ATP is composed of adenine, a nitrogen containing base, ribose, a five carbon sugar (collectively called adenosine), and three phosphate groups.
 ATP is a high energy molecule because it stores large amounts of energy in the chemical bonds of the two terminal phosphate groups.
 The breaking of these chemical bonds in the Krebs Cycle provides the energy needed for muscular contraction.